JASYTIONLINE/3302-cmpa-repo/content/05-tlg/02-tlg-ep0.1-the-fire-below.md

 And somehow, in the middle of that sweatbox, under flickering lights and simulated flames, she looked more aligned with [[3-glossary#Project Management Plan|The Plan]] than any executive ever did in dress whites.
 There was no ceremony.
 Just presence, pacing, and quiet [[3-glossary#value delivery|value delivery]].

 The signal held.
 A rare thing.
-I pulsed a projection into the comms channel — low hum, soft static, the crackle of what a [[3-glossary#lessons learned|lessons learned]] fire might've sounded like, long ago, on a planet with [[3-glossary|sustainable development]] conditions.
+I pulsed a projection into the comms channel — low hum, soft static, the crackle of what a [[3-glossary#lessons learned|lessons learned]] fire might've sounded like, long ago, on a planet with [[3-glossary#sustainable development|sustainable development]] conditions.
 Not for warmth.

-She leaned back in her seat, scribbling notes into her paper [[3-glossary#requirement|]].
+She leaned back in her seat, scribbling notes into her paper [[3-glossary#issue log|issue log]].
 Analog.
 Always analog, that one.

 ---